w00kie-n00kie/TheWinchester/README.md

 Next Bloodmoon day now shows on the compass next to Day/Time

 # History
 A lot of the mods started life when i was working on the JaxTeller718 Ravenhearst mod.
 These have been converted and extended to work with A20.
-New modules have been added and i have plans to hopefully add more as time goes on.
+New modules have been added and i  add more as time goes on.

 # Credits
 Thanks to JaxTeller718 for the base template for the Action Skills.